nerves-project/nerves_examples/hello_phoenix/README.md

 2. Prepare your Phoenix project to build JavaScript and CSS assets:

     ```bash
-    # These steps only need to be done once.
     cd ui

+    # This needs to be repeated when you change dependencies for the UI.
     mix deps.get
-    npm install --prefix assets
     ```

 3. Build your assets and prepare them for deployment to the firmware:

     ```bash
     # Still in ui directory from the prior step.
-    # These steps need to be repeated when you change JS or CSS files.
+    # This needs to be repeated when you change JS or CSS files.
-    npm install --prefix assets --production
-    npm run deploy --prefix assets
-    mix phx.digest
+    mix assets.deploy
     ```

 4. Change to the `firmware` app directory